 Sydney Harbour is safe to enter in any weather, including thick fog.
 In early summer (May 15 to July 15) the Cape Breton Island coast, including the entrance to Sydney Harbour, is littered with lobster traps.
-The best approach, to avoid fouling a trap buoy, is to follow the fairway, which is marked by two fairway buoys (SA and SC) and a pair of range lights.
+The best approach, to avoid fouling a trap buoy, is to follow the fairway, which is marked by a pair of range lights.
 Once past South Bar there are no more lobster traps.
+In the Fall of 2011 most buoys were removed for a dredging operation, completed in January 2012.
+As of March 2015 the new configuration of navaids has yet to fully implemented.

 Sydney is the nearest major harbour, having a full range of marine services and supplies, for cruisers venturing to Newfoundland or to the French islands of St-Pierre and Miquelon.
 It is a favoured port for departure or arrival and The Dobson Yacht Club always extends a warm welcome to those making the voyage.
 It is an ideal port to shelter from bad weather and to wait for a weather window to make the crossing.